airpair/user-analytics-as-your-product-grows/post.md

+## The early days

 When you're launching the initial, MVP version of your product, user analytics is pretty simple.
 Usually you'll setup [Google Analytics](http://www.google.com/analytics/), and add a well-known, all-in-one user analytics tool like [Mixpanel](https://mixpanel.com/), [KISSmetrics](https://www.kissmetrics.com/), [Popcorn Metrics](http://www.popcornmetrics.com/), [Flurry](http://www.flurry.com/), [Heap](https://heapanalytics.com/), or [Churnbee](https://churnbee.com).
-All good tools.
+All good tools for what they provide.

 You won't have a good plan for what you want to measure, so you just make sure that signups are making it into the system, and maybe a few other events, for good measure.